gdfwj/DailyLLM/README.md

 # Daily LLM

 This repository contains the code of the paper [DailyLLM: Context-Aware Activity Log Generation Using Multi-Modal Sensors and LLMs](https://arxiv.org/pdf/2507.13737).
 This paper proposes a lightweight LLM-based framework that integrates structured prompting with efficient feature extraction to enable high-level activity understanding.
 Extensive experiments demonstrate that outperforms state-of-the-art (SOTA) log generation methods and can be efficiently deployed on personal computers and Raspberry Pi.
-Utilizing only a 1.5B-parameter LLM model, achieves a 17% improvement in log generation BERTScore precision compared to the 70B-parameter SOTA baseline, while delivering nearly 10$\times$ faster inference speed.
+Utilizing only a 1.5B-parameter LLM model, achieves a 17% improvement in log generation BERTScore precision compared to the 70B-parameter SOTA baseline, while delivering nearly 10 times faster inference speed.

+The training and testing dataset is also available on Hugging Face: https://huggingface.co/datasets/YeTianCS/DailyLLMDataset

 ## Deployment and finetuning deepseek-R1 model